Menù

 The first artistic phases of Republican Art are rather simple and refined at all but it was the contact with the hellenic art to press ahead roman art.
 The conquest of Magna Graecia by Romans sanctioned military superiority of Rome city toward greeks, which however at the same time, was not able to resist to immortal charm of greek art which in a certain sense conquered in its turn Rome thanks to its culture.
 Roman republic had an ambivalent relationship compared to greek art since in a first moment was disliked along with greek philosophers and poets while little by little that centuries passed, it was more and more appreciated.
 In fact were born two schools of thougth: the first philhellenes which loved greek art and that was headed by Circle of Scipioni while the second one philoromaniac and conservative at whose head there was Cato the Censor.
 Greek artworks came to Rome after the submission of Magna Graecia by Rome and they were more and more required from the clientele of collectors so much that original artworks were no longer sufficent.
 All of that lead to the rise of thriving market of greek copies which had to meet ever -increasing roman costumers,a phenomenon that took the name of Neo-attic.
 The first signs of peculiar roman art were noticed only under the government of the dictator Sulla,mostly in architecture,painting and sculptural portraits.
 These last were characterized by a marked realism which did not leave the imperfections of faces as well as the signs of time.
 As concerns the field of painting the roman tradition is also called “pompeian” thanks to several findings the archaeological site of Pompeii after the eruption of Mount Vesuvius in 79 a.C.
 Each walls of stately house of such period were decorated by amazing frescoes rich ad detailed few of which have survived in good state of maintenence.
 In the republic period, roman painting is divided into four styles which would be more correct to call “decorative schemes”.
 The first style of hellenistic derivation was documented thanks to architectorial incrustation painted(from III to II century b.C.) while the second style did not leave many traces outside Rome.
 It was definded “tromp l’oeil architectures”and it is thought may have been a roman invention.(from 120 to 50 b.C.)
 The third style was ornamental and overlapped the second one reaching up the time of emperor Claudius (41-54 a.C.)
 However the fourth style called “perspective illusionism” was very rich even though did not propose anything new.
 Roman architecture of republican period showed its constructive genius especially in public works as big road network(that still exists)which then allowed the birth and development of huge roman empire.
 In this period does not lack the constructions of sacred buildings of course,as temple,but far more important was the constructions of bridges,galleries and aqueducts few of which still working nowadays!
 The most important examples about temples of republican age are the Forum of Caesar and the temple of Venus Genetrix but just with the restoration of temple of Apollo Sosianus in 32 a.C.
 Rome will be able to compete finally with elegance and harmony of greek temples.

-The emperor Vespasian was the founder of Flavian dynasty which continued with his sons Titus and Domitian,which completed the most famous work of Rome that is Colosseum.
-Another architectural-sculptural masterpiece of such period Arch of Titus a triumphal arch sculpted with figures in relief.
-The age of Flavian dynasty was important also because in architecture there was a gradual detachment from hellenism which led to the costruction of hemispherical domes as Domus Transitoria and Domus Aurea.
-Even the improvement of technique of barrel vault was pretty important.
-Just with the coming of emperor Trajan there was a total detachment from influence of greek art; his famous Trajan Column introduced innovation thanks to its outstanding reliefs which had to celebrate the conquest of Dacia(current Romania) indeed in such period the historical relief came back to high level of masterpieces of ancient art.
-The innovations of reliefs of Trajan’s column can be summarized in crude realism of battle scenes which tend to show impetus of fight,suffering,the pain of the vanquished without idealization and theatricality.
+Emperor Vespasian was the founder of the Flavian dynasty, which continued with his sons Titus and Domitian, who completed Rome’s most representative work, namely the Colosseum.
+Another architectural-sculptural masterpiece of this period is the Arch of Titus, a triumphal arch sculpted with relief figures.
+The era of the Flavian dynasty was also important because in architecture there was a gradual detachment from Hellenism that led to the construction of hemispherical domes as in the Domus Transitoria and Domus Aurea and the perfection of the barrel vault technique.
+The total detachment from the influence of Greek art occurred with Emperor Trajan who with the extraordinary reliefs of the famous Trajan Column, which were meant to celebrate the conquest of Dacia(Romania today), brought an innovation to Roman art in fact the historical relief of this period returned to the heights of the great masterpieces of ancient art.
+The innovations of the Trajan’s Column reliefs can be summarized in the stark realism of the battle scenes that tend to show the impetus of the struggle, the suffering, the pain of the vanquished without idealizations or theatricality.

-With the age of emperor Adrian become still fashionable hellenism since he was very passionate about classic greek art.
-He made to build Villa Adriana in Tivoli and rebuilt the Pantheon while in sculpture were ypical portraits of Antinous which was a young greek emperor’s mistress from this last divinized.
-Classicism of Adrian’s age also continued with dynasty of Antonine or adoptive emperors which produced works with a marked chiaroscuro contrast as can be seen from the base of Colonna Antonina.
-With the advent of Commodus‘s empire who was quite eccentric,there was an artistic breakthrough especially in sculpture since is improved the spatial dimension and are introduced symbolic-religious themes or irrational events as we can notice by looking at the Column of Marcus Aurelius.
+With Emperor Hadrian Hellenism came back into vogue as he was very fond of classical Greek art.
+He had Hadrian’s Villa at Tivoli built and the Pantheon rebuilt while in sculpture portraits of Antinous were typical, who was a young Greek lover of Emperor Hadrian whom the latter deified.
+The classicism of Hadrian’s time continued with the dynasty of the Antonines or adoptive emperors who produced works with a marked chiaroscuro contrast as seen in the base of the Antonine Column.
+With the empire of the eccentric Commodus there was an artistic breakthrough especially in sculpture in that the spatial dimension was improved and symbolic-religious themes or irrational facts were introduced as can be seen by looking at the Column of Marcus Aurelius.

 Anfiteatro Flavio

-In the Late Empire begins the decadence of roman empire due to a severe instability both political and economic but also social which culminated in the crisis of III century.
-Roman art detached itself from hellenism and nature abandoning the form by taking refuge in irrational world and metaphysical abstraction.
-In this period in Rome prevail plebian or provincial art also due to growing influx of lower-class people and a loss of power and importance of patrician’s aristocracy.
-In fact roman society and art have always been characterized by a strong dualism between patricians and plebeians.
-These last gave life to popular art simple.clear and immediate which aimed to flatter customers and then it developed in some kind of art more and more free and expressionist which stand out from hellenism converging then in the medieval art.
-On the contrary patrician or aulic art was a kind of art linked to hellenism and to rational form of nature which was celebrated with great official works.
-Aulic art survived in Constantinople and gradually renewed itself until it flows in the byzantine art
+With the Late Empire began the decline of the Roman Empire due to severe political, social, and economic instability that resulted in the crises of the third century.
+Roman art became totally detached from Hellenism and the world of nature by abandoning form and increasingly taking refuge in the irrational world and metaphysical abstraction.
+So-called plebeian or provincial art also prevailed in Rome during this period because of the increasing influx of commoners and a loss of power and importance of the patrician aristocracy.
+Roman society and art have in fact always been characterized by a strong dualism between patricians and plebeians.
+The latter gave rise to a popular, simple, clear, and immediate art that aimed to flatter patrons and then developed into an increasingly free and expressionist art that broke more away from Hellenism and then flowed into medieval art.
+In contrast, patrician or courtly art was an art related to Hellenism and the rational form of nature that was precisely celebrated with degrees of official works.
+Aulic art survived in Constantinople and was gradually renewed until it blossomed into Byzantine art.

-Late Empire art goes on by leaving natural harmony to focus on representation of concept rather than accuracy of form.
-We can notice that by observing the colossal statue of Constantinus(12 meters tall) featuring of two big innatural eyes which expresses divine power of emperor.
-Even in the famous Arch of Constantinus the trend is to stand out from space-realism indeed carved figures don’t stick to prospective reality but to an idealization of reality.
-This is showed mostly in the figure of emperor which looms over to figures around him in a pretty innatural way to emphasize the aura of a trascendent divinity that emperor had compared to his servants.
-Constantinus was very important even for the famous “edict”in 313 which allowed freedom of worship for the Christians and that led to the development of a public christian art,which at first moment resulted to the edification of impressive and sumptuous basilicas and that later evolved in the famous paleochristian art.
+The art of the Lower Empire continues with the abandonment of natural harmony to focus on the representation of a concept rather than exactness of form.
+This can be seen in the colossal statue of Constantine(12 meters high) equipped with large unnatural eyes expressing the divine power of the emperor.
+Also in the famous Arch of Constantine the tendency is to detach from spatial realism in fact the sculpted figures do not adhere to perspective reality but to an idealized reality demonstrated especially by the figure of the emperor who giantizes unnaturally compared to the figures around him precisely to mark the aura of transcendent divinity that the emperor had with respect to his subjects.
+Constantine was also very important for the famous edict of 313 that allowed freedom of worship for Christians and led to the development of a Christian public art, which at first resulted in the building of imposing and sumptuous basilicas and then evolved into the famous early Christian art.

-Roman art has been an intermediary between ancient art and subseguent artistic manifestations which then brought to the birth of carolingian art, gothic art and renaissance one.
-In fact it is not too much to say that roman art has been an universal art since thanks to the vastness of roman empire it has spread in infinity different places even beyond the empire’s borders.
-It has influenced thousands artist all over the world for several centuries and ,we can be assured,it will continue to fascinate billion people for centuries to come!
+Roman art was a conduit between ancient art and the successive artistic manifestations that later led to the emergence of Carolingian, Gothic, and Renaissance art.
+In fact, it is not excessive to say that Roman art was a universal art since thanks to the vastness of the Roman empire it spread to an infinity of different places even beyond the borders of the empire influencing thousands of artists for so many centuries and which, we can be sure, will continue to fascinate billions of people in the centuries to come!